myDisconnect/mceliece-security/README.md

-# mceliece-security
+# Master's thesis: Study of the security of McEliece public-key
-Master thesis attacks implementation on McEliece cryptosystem
+Implementation of attacks against McEliece cryptosystem